tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 ## Caching

 In the hook logic we use a tiny simple cache solution, called **"simple.cache"**.
 As we need something really simple, simple.cache was a great discovery, having just 5kb of size.
-Just for the sake of comparasion, node-cache has 55kb.
+Just for the sake of comparison, node-cache has 55kb.

 ## Dependencies